Mars Being Disarmed by Venus

 Mars Being Disarmed by Venus is the last painting produced by the French artist Jacques-Louis David.
 He began it in 1822 (aged 73) during his exile in Brussels and completed it three years later, before dying in an accident in 1825.
 The work combines idealization with elements of realism.
 Specifically, David integrated the idealized forms of mythological painting with a realist attention to detail.
 This combination of two seemingly incompatible principles also plays an important role in the themes of the painting, most notably in its treatment of masculinity and femininity.

-David sent the painting from Brussels for exhibition in Paris, where Romanticism was ascendant in the Salon.
+David sent the painting from Brussels for exhibition in Paris, where Romanticism was ascendant in the Salon of 1824.
 The painting initially received a muted response from critics, but over time its reputation has grown.
-It is now displayed in the main hall of the Royal Museums of Fine Arts of Belgium in Brussels.
+It is now displayed in the Oldmasters Museum (part of the Royal Museums of Fine Arts of Belgium) in Brussels.

 Description

 At over 3 m (10 ft) high, it is an imposing work.
 Set before a temple floating in the clouds, Venus, the goddess of love, and her followers, the three Graces and Cupid, are shown taking away the weapons, helmet, shield, and armor of Mars, the god of war.
 Mars allows himself to be disarmed and gives in to Venus's charms.

 Most of David's models for the painting were figures involved in the Théâtre de la Monnaie: Venus was modeled by the actress Marie Lesueur, Cupid by Lucien Petipa, Mars by a subscriber or 'abonné', and one of the Graces by the Prince of Orange's mistress.

 The painting is notable for not having a distinct artistic style, with David borrowing from divergent aesthetic traditions.
 David's themes go beyond the stylistic opposition of idealism versus realism, reflecting more broadly on the conflict between the Ancients and the Moderns.
-The art historian Philippe Bordes emphasizes this point, arguing that David was embracing “a past which was more than just the beau ideal" and "a present which was more than a stake in realism.”
+The art historian Philippe Bordes emphasizes this point, arguing that David was embracing "a past which was more than just the beau ideal" and "a present which was more than a stake in realism."